Parsifal-M/backstage-opa-plugins/README.md

 - [backstage-opa-backend](./plugins/backstage-opa-backend/README.md) - A Backend Plugin that the [backstage-opa-entity-checker](./plugins/backstage-opa-entity-checker/README.md) consumes to evaluate policies.
 - [plugin-permission-backend-module-opa-wrapper](./plugins/permission-backend-module-opa-wrapper/README.md) - An isolated OPA Client and a Policy Evaluator that integrates with the Backstage permissions framework and uses OPA to evaluate policies, making it possible to use OPA for permissions (like RBAC).
 - [backstage-opa-entity-checker](./plugins/backstage-opa-entity-checker/README.md) - A frontend plugin that provides a component card that displays if an entity has the expected entity metadata according to an opa policy.
+- [backstage-opa-policies](./plugins/backstage-opa-policies/README.md) - A frontend component designed to be added to entity pages to fetch and display the OPA policy that entity uses based on a URL provided in an annotation in the `catalog-info.yaml` file.

 ## Policies